zaiisao/Documentation/en/Interactive Broadcast/start_live_android.md

 ### 11. Leave the channel

-Call the `leaveChannel` method to leave the current broadcast according to your scenario, for example, when the broadcast ends, when you need to close the app, or when your app runs in the background.
+Call the `leaveChannel` method to leave the current channel according to your scenario, for example, when the live interactive streaming ends, when you need to close the app, or when your app runs in the background.

 ```java
 @Override